TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 Sylvanus, the council will say that Lady Glynlamin's father was a follower.
 The council will suggest that they are concerned that the attack could be fabricated to distract from her failings.

+During the characters investigation, Elder Maiele will send 3 vine blights to attack the characters.
+She will attempt to use this to banish the characters from the village due to their trouble making.

 ### Invasion